 Last week, exotic handbag designer extraordinaire Carlos Falchi had an event at Bergdorf Goodman in New York City.
 Naturally, I had to pop in to say hi and see the newest designs from the master.
 His area at Bergdorfs was filled with fans and shoppers picking out designs and having Carlos sign them.

 As we’ve discussed in these parts in the past, almost every major handbag brand showed some kind of python or snakeskin bags on its Fall 2011 runway, no matter whether exotics are a collection staple for a particular line or not.
+Predictably, that lead to some mixed results; while I saw some exotic bags I’d love to have for fall, I saw far more whose designers could have used a remedial course in how to work with python.
+Carlos Falchi should be the person teaching that course.

 Over four season of careful study of the fashion on Gossip Girl, a few things become apparent: Lily loves Hermes.
 Rufus loves plaid.
 Nate loves his manbangs.
 What may not be quite so obvious, though, is Serena’s appreciation of Carlos Falchi.